rfdonnelly/lift/README.md

 ## Example

 Say you want to Squat 145lbs with 4 warmup sets and a 45lb bar.
-Lift will calculate the weights and reps for each set.
+Lift will calculate the weights and reps for each set as well as the plates required for each set weight.

 ```
 $ lift --bar 45 --sets 4 145